Research Report Briefs

 Berea College alumni are asked to complete the ACT national comprehensive questionnaire two years after graduation.
 Included here is a summary of the latest administration.
 The alumni response rate for this latest administration was 31 percent.

-Included here is a summary for the latest administration of the NSSE to Berea College first-year and senior students.
+Included here is a summary of the latest administration of the NSSE to Berea College first-year and senior students.
 Also, you will see comparative graphs illustrating selected 2003 and 2007 survey results.

 The 2004 new freshmen at Berea participated in two national surveys.
 The first is given when students enter in the Fall and a follow-up is given to those same students in the spring of their first year.
 Both surveys were created by the Higher Education Research Institute (HERI) and are designed to monitor trends in students’ backgrounds, beliefs, experiences and activities related to their social, political and academic lives.